stoneboat/rp-benchmark/README.md

 ## What a benchmark run does

+The original `scripts/run_demo.py` path is the RP/OLS benchmark path.
+It:

 1. Loads the configured dataset adapter and applies that adapter's preprocessing contract.
 2. Builds public metadata used for calibration, including train size,